Microsoft · Product Design

 The Vision Story

 Once I identified the problem and the opportunity, I led a one-week design sprint with all project members and other designers on the Excel team to explore various solutions.
-There were numerous ideas surrounding the utilization of charts, visualization, and an artificial intelligence project that the Microsoft Research lab was working on at the time.
-I quickly put together some low-fidelity mockups and collaborated with an in-house video production team to create a video illustrating the project vision that automatically analyzing users' data and highlights the key trend and insights for the users
+There were numerous ideas surrounding the utilization of charts, visualization, and an artificial intelligence project that the Microsoft Research lab was working on.

 Phase 2 - Design iteration and SHIPping TO PRODUCTION